RafifAlzayat/thecoolteam-/README.md

 ✓ Includes at least one connection string (using SQLAlchemy or PyMongo)
 Note: If you use a SQL database, you must provide your ERD with relationships.

-### DATA TABLE CREATION
+### Preliminary Data Table Creation
-To create the table we used the following SQL:
+To create the preliminary table we used the following SQL:
 ```
 CREATE TABLE covid_data (
   case_month TEXT,